TahaTariq73/Ecommerce-App/README.md

 Install Dependencies
 For Backend - npm i

-For Frontend - cd frontend  npm i
+For Frontend - cd client - npm i

+Make sure to generate a build folder using this command - cd client - npm run build

 Env Variables
 Make Sure to Create a config.env file in backend/config directory and add appropriate variables in order to use the app.